 The reason for the MP5’s success is that Heckler & Koch successfully scaled down their G3 battle rifle for use in close-quarters and urban environments.
 It has been used by more Special Forces teams than any other gun.

-The Ying to Kalashnikov’s Yang, the FAL was in the arsenal of every NATO country during the cold war, but this Belgian battle rifle once called “The right arm of the Free World” has now trickled down into the hands of most militias and informal defense forces.
-Its lasting appeal has come from its ability of fire accurately to a length of 600m and an automatic firing rate of up to 700 rounds per minute.
+The FAL was in the arsenal of every NATO country during the Cold War.
+Still, this Belgian battle rifle once called “The right arm of the Free World” has now trickled down into the hands of most militias and informal defense forces.
+Its lasting appeal has come from its ability to fire accurately to a length of 600m and an automatic firing rate of up to 700 rounds per minute.

-It is the 20th century classic for a post-war battle rifle and at least 2 million have been produced (official variants) and its users have varied from Filipino Islamic fundamentalists (MILF) all the way to the British Army.
+It is the 20th century classic for a post-war battle rifle, and at least 5 million have been produced (official variants).
+Its users have varied from the Filipino Islamic fundamentalists (MILF) all the way to the British Army.

-Product of West Germany, the Heckler & Koch G3 is an invention born from the final years of World War 2.
-One of the first, among the FAL and AR-10, to be built with NATO specifications in mind and a participate in the arms race of the late fifties to equip western nations with a battle rifle.
+A product of West Germany, the Heckler & Koch G3 is an invention born from the final years of World War 2.
+One of the first, among the FAL and AR-10, to be built with NATO specifications in mind and a participant in the arms race of the late 50s to equip western nations with a battle rifle.

-It was produced in great numbers when the Bundeswehr (German army) adopted it in 1959 with further development by Spanish firm CETME.
+It was produced in great numbers when the Bundeswehr (German army) adopted it in 1959 with further development by the Spanish firm CETME.
 The G3 is parallel to the AK-47 in how post-Cold War sudden unneeded surpluses were distributed globally by private agents and governments.
-Because of this it has been fought with in the Colonial war of Mozambique all the way to the Drug war of Mexico.
+Because of this, it has been found a use in the colonial war in Mozambique all the way to the drug war in Mexico.

-The main rival to the MP5, the UZI has managed to fill the holes in the market the MP5 leaves, concealable, lightweight with a high rate of fire.
-Because of this they have produced over ten million worldwide.
+The main rival to the MP5, the UZI has managed to fill the holes in the market that the MP5 leaves, concealable, lightweight with a high rate of fire.
+Because of this, they have produced about ten million worldwide.

-The only shotgun on this list and outstrips all other shotguns in terms of popularity.
+The Remington Model 870 is a pump-action shotgun manufactured by Remington Arms Company, LLC.
+It is widely used by the public for sport shooting, hunting, and self-defense and used by law enforcement and military organizations worldwide.
+The Remington 870 was the fourth major design in a series of Remington pump shotguns.
 At least 10 million of these 1951 pump-action models have been officially rolled out the gates of Remington-licensed factories due to their ability to fire up to a 28 gauge cartridge and cheapness to produce.
-They are equally popular with civilians and the military and so are present in probably every single US government department requiring firearms.
-They are represented in half of the nations comprising the G20 (although China’s usage is unlicensed) and has appeared in almost 80 films.
-What is interesting is how prolific this gun is without being present in any major conflicts that haven’t had some sort of sanction from the UN (e.g. no rebellions and militias).
+They are equally popular with civilians and the military, so they are probably present in every U.S. government department requiring firearms.
+They are represented in half of the nations comprising the G20 (although China’s usage is unlicensed) and have appeared in almost 80 films.
+What is interesting is how prolific this gun is without being present in any major conflicts that haven’t had some sort of sanction from the UN (e.g., no rebellions and militias).

 With the horrendous conditions of the eastern front in his mind, Kalashnikov created the most reliable gun ever seen.
 Put into service in 1947 and adopted by the entire military in 1949, the AK-47 saw its first action in the Chinese communist revolution.

-Definitely the least surprising entry on this list the AK-47 and AK type rifles have been produced in numbers as high as 100 million, appear on the flag of Mozambique and were Russia and Ukraine’s greatest export post-Cold war—as Nicolas Cage/arms dealer Yuri Orlov put it: “No one was lining up to buy their cars.”
+Definitely, the least surprising entry on this list the AK-47 and AK type rifles have been produced in numbers as high as 150 million, appears on the flag of Mozambique, and were Russia and Ukraine’s greatest export post-Cold war—as Nicolas Cage/arms dealer Yuri Orlov put it: “No one was lining up to buy their cars.”